term7/RaspberryPi-USB-Privacy-Gadget/README.md

 5) Firewall: IP-tables.
 The optional [ASN_IPFire_Script](https://notabug.org/maloe/ASN_IPFire_Script) by [Mike Kuketz](https://www.kuketz-blog.de/) and maloe can be used to block entire IP-Address ranges of known data collectors, such as Facebook.
 6) Rasndomized Device Identity: Any public Wifi you connect to, from now on will only log the MAC Address and the hostname of your Ethernet Gadget, instead of your Mac's MAC Address.
 We randomize its MAC-Address during each reboot to further enhance your privacy.
 Our USB Ethernet Gadget also picks a random hostname from a dictionary during each reboot.

-This proposed setup only works reliably if all internet connectios are routed through the Raspberry Pi USB Ethernet Gadget, which is why we include additional instructions for a simple launch daemon that will switch off your Mac's wifi as soon as possible during the boot process (by default your Mac is configured in such a way that it starts Wifi every time you do a reboot).
+This proposed setup only works reliable if all internet connectios are routed through the Raspberry Pi USB Ethernet Gadget, which is why we include additional instructions for a simple launch daemon that will switch off your Mac's wifi as soon as possible during the boot process (by default your Mac is configured in such a way that it starts Wifi every time you do a reboot).

 ## SETUP